-SAVING THE yOSEMITE TOAD
+SAVING THE YOSEMITE TOAD

 The colorful Yosemite toad was once one of the most common high-elevation Sierra amphibians.
 Active for only four to five months per year, it has just a short time in which to reproduce and eat enough to survive the long season of hibernation under the snow.
-The number of Yosemite toads has now declined precipitously throughout the Sierra Nevada, particularly in Yosemite National Park, where the toad was first discovered and after which it is named.
+The number of Yosemite toads has now declined precipitously throughout the Sierra Nevada, particularly in Yosemite National Park, where the toad was first discovered and after which it's named.

 The Yosemite toad is susceptible to pesticides that drift from the Central Valley into the high Sierras, which act as environmental stressors that render amphibians more susceptible to aquatic pathogens.
 Through our Pesticides Reduction Campaign, the Center is working to reduce pesticide use and force the Environmental Protection Agency to protect endangered species from toxic pesticides.